Jump to topic

 You may also learn more about each ethnicity match and state, see how you compare to the aboriginal population, and read about their genetic diversity and population history.

-Viewing the full results provides a map of where your ancestors lived, and lets you see more detailed information about your ethnic matches.
+Viewing the full results provides an ethnicity map of where your ancestors lived, and lets you see more detailed information about your ethnic matches.
 In addition, you can also watch videos and read more about how Ancestry.com calculates the data from your DNA results and what they signify.
 Ancestry has some cool features that will show you the steps your DNA took to get to where it is now.

 There are also many resources to assist you in learning more about each ethnicity match and state.
 An additional focus is on how you compare to aboriginal and Native American populations, with supplemental reading on their genetic diversity and population histories.